swaathi/swaathi.github.io/_posts/2016-07-04-lets-talk-about-saving-water.md

 day we simply use this reserve water for the plants!
 So simple, but you won't believe the amount of water we save.

-This overly cautious mindset got me piqued the interest of [Chaaipani](http://chaaipani.com/), a wonderful blog by the wonderful [Shruti Chaturvedi](https://twitter.com/adhicutting).
+This overly cautious mindset piqued the interest of [Chaaipani](http://chaaipani.com/), a wonderful blog by the wonderful [Shruti Chaturvedi](https://twitter.com/adhicutting).

 [Read on](http://chaaipani.com/2016/07/04/save-water-neer-skcript/), I hope you like it!